nico-franco-gomez/dsptoolbox/docs/source/index.rst

-**dsptools** is a Python library for hosting general use Digital Signal Processing (DSP) algorithms and some basic classes to keep a consistent and easy-to-use and easy-to-expand data structure.
+**dsptools** is a Python library for hosting general use Digital Signal Processing (DSP) algorithms and some basic classes to keep a consistent, easy-to-use and easy-to-expand data structures.

-The design philosophy behind this library is that the end user does not have to modify numpy arrays directly but the library should always offer a function for general procedures in DSP tasks.
+The design philosophy behind this library is that the end user never has to modify numpy arrays directly, but the library should always offer a function for general procedures in DSP tasks.
 It should also be easily expandable and written with well-documented, easy-to-read code.
-Its main use is for rapid-prototyping of offline dsp algorithms, though some real-time functionalities might be added with time.
+Its main use is for rapid-prototyping of offline dsp algorithms, though some real-time functionalities might get added with time.

 Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.

 .. note::

    This project is under active development.
-It is primarily a personal project that started as a way to facitilate learning and applying different dsp algorithms with consistent data structures as foundation for this.
+Important changes might come in the future and backward compatibility is not a concern at the moment.

 .. disclaimer::
     Some of the algorithms are almost directly taken from other libraries.